sabre-io/katana/README.md

 Installation
 ------------

-Make sure you have [composer][1] installed, and then run:
+Make sure you have [Composer][1] installed, and then run:

-    composer require sabre/katana
+    composer install

+Make also sure you have [Bower][5] installed, and then run:

+    bower install

 Build status
 ------------